 Kelly Bowers a co-worker re-introduced me to pomegranates and this second time I appreciated them more than the first.
 Frozen pomegranates are eaten a couple of times each week.

 In Victoria we were entranced by idea of gelato, but felt it was a luxury.
 But it seemed we tried small portions almost daily and eventually got addicted.
 I also remember ordering a Baba ganoush at a chain fast food outlet and felt there was something I could not identify that made it special--literally years later I figured it was eggplant.
-We went to a number of cafe in Victoria and while others had coffee which gives me a nervous reaction I chose tea and was actually quite annoyed with a flavor that seemed to be my only choice--rooiboos.
+We went to a number of cafes in Victoria and while others had coffee which gives me a nervous reaction I chose tea and was actually quite annoyed with a flavor that seemed to be my only choice--rooiboos.
 Later back at home I developed a craving for it and was able to find it at the Farmer's Market through a tea and soap merchant that we befriended.
 Our favorite restaurant anywhere is Paggliacci.
 The service is personal and excellent.
 On particular nights the rearrange tables for entertainment.
 Lineups are usual, but they often bring out wine for those waiting.

 I had tried baklava at the CNE and loved the sweetness.
 My wife's step father had a daughter in law with a Greek connection and found Greek local restaurants.
 We enjoyed the food including moussaka and a Cypriot version at a different restaurant.